kalabox/kalabox-metadata/README.md

 # Kalabox Plugins

-This will be the canonical repository for what kalabox plugins will look like
+This will be the canonical documentation for what kalabox plugins and site-instance data will look like

+## Site Instance Data

+STUFF GOES HERE

 ## Plugin Types